 The kidnapping of random family members in their Mozambique village had alarmed her.
 Their long march to the land of sea lasting days.
 Hunger, thirst and disease claimed its first victims on their long march.
 All the while, her mother gently reassuring her that her father and brothers would come searching for them.
 How, she wondered.
 Her mother had eventually lost hope, as they marched north up the coast, with its warm sticky breezes.
 She recalled the clear skies and beauty of the waves, the beautiful white sand and the striking colours of the sea.

 ‘I am sorry, Mama.
 If only we let them separate us, you would be here to speak to me today.
-I am sorry!’
-She cried, screaming as she released her anger .
+I am sorry!’ she cried, screaming as she released her anger .
 At nine years of age, it is all she knows to do and is so afraid at what to expect.

 The man slipped out from the low bushes closest to her, startling Aida as he appeared beside her.
 He bent down, felt Abra’s mother’s pulse and turned to inspect her.
 This slaver picked the keys off his belt and unlocked the shackles around her mother’s wrists, freeing her dead body.